The ready-to-use CRM for small businesses and startups.

 To illustrate, a company can set an automated workflow to send reminders or follow-up emails to customers to make a purchase when they reach a certain point in the sales cycle.
 This helps quickly bring customers closer to making that desired purchase, thus speeding up the sales process.

-When it comes to accelerating customer lifecycle, Efficy’s product catalogue feature serves as an encyclopaedia of sorts, holding information about general product features, pricing, sales pitch, inventory or promotional rates/date.
+When it comes to accelerating customer lifecycle, efficy’s product catalogue feature serves as an encyclopaedia of sorts, holding information about general product features, pricing, sales pitch, inventory or promotional rates/date.

 The product catalogue serves as a valuable internal reference point for sales teams to better understand their products and selling points when pitching to customers.
 Having this readily available information on hand can be the difference between a successful conversion and another abandonment statistic — a common occurrence when sales reps demonstrate insufficient product knowledge.
 A CRM not only makes the job easier for your Sales team, but can also translate to cost savings and higher profits.

-Do it all with Efficy CRM
+Do it all with efficy CRM, a smarter CRM.

 The insights available in CRMs are a great leveller for start-ups in ultra-competitive industries looking to get the best revenue from their marketing campaigns.